prestoncooper/RansomwareDetectionService/README.md

 # Ransomware Detection Service
-This program detects all present and future ransomware in Windows file shares or local drives.

 ### Project Description
 This program detects all present and future ransomware in Windows file shares or local drives.